 Every competitive process requires an evaluation team that will be responsible for reviewing all the compliant Bids.
 Evaluation team members will be selected and participation confirmed before the competitive documents have been posted.
 Board evaluation team members will have been included in the development of the evaluation criteria and general requirements.
 Each team member will complete an evaluation matrix rating each of the submissions in a fair, factual and fully defensible manner.
 Evaluation team members will be made aware of the restrictions related to confidential information shared through the competitive process and refrain from engaging in activities that may create, or appear to create, a Conflict of Interest.
 The Board will require team members to sign a Conflict of Interest Declaration and Non-Disclosure Agreement.
+The Board will require suppliers to sign a Conflict of Interest Declaration with each Bid submitted.
 The Board must consider any Conflict of Interest during procurement activities applicable to all employees, advisors, external consultants or suppliers.